sourcegraph/about/blogposts/2022/sourcegraph-non-devs.md

 **Impact:** We could immediately respond to the customer and confirm the behavior as well as provide more context for the estimated time to fix.

-**Time Saved:** 18 hours waiting for a teammate to answer my question – hours that were especially important given we were actively working with a customer
+**Time Saved:** 18 hours waiting for a teammate to answer my question—hours that were especially important given we were actively working with a customer.

 ### What's the Sourcegraph standard for error message syntax?